yuanlaura/MSBA-projects/Natural-Language-Processing/README.md

 Brief Explanation of Files/Folders Included:

-* Vaccine_Sentiment_Analysis.html: This report details all the codes used for data cleaning, data exploration, regression analysis, and sentiment analysis
+* Vaccine_Sentiment_Analysis.pdf: This report details all the Python codes used for data cleaning, data exploration, regression analysis, and sentiment analysis with printed outputs
 * Vaccine_Sentiment_Analysis_Presentation.pdf: This is the final presentation slide deck and includes screenshots of codes and summary of findings

 Other Contributors: Yue Ma, Yining Ou